 Best Web Hosting for Small Business

 This provider offers high-quality web hosting services that affordable and accessible thanks to options for dedicated, VPS and shared hosting packages.
 HostGator offers 24/7 customer chat and phone support as well as a 45-day money-back guarantee.

 The award-winning hosting service hosts 8 million domains including leading global businesses such as AT&T, Cisco, and Dell.
 This provider uses ten separate fiber providers and leases The Planet facilities.
 HostGator offers fire detection, power backups and ongoing monitoring for the security of its 12,000 servers.

-It’s more than just aesthetics with Flywheel.
+It’s more than just aesthetics.
 The service caters to experienced users who appreciate the value of a technology stack that specially designed for hosting the leading global CMS: WordPress.